 The above figure demonstrates the intentional alignment of goals across all levels of the organization.
-Individual employees should have objectives aligned to those of their supervisors.
+Individual employee should have objectives aligned to those of their supervisors.
 Those leaders in turn are held accountable to objectives aligned to their department, division, or school's goals and improvement plans.
 Those accordingly align to the District's Strategic Plan Goals, Campaigns, and Initiatives.
-The Strategic Plan serves as our overarching roadmap for achieving our top level organizational Vision, Mission, and Core Values.
+The Strategic Plan serves as our roadmap for achieving our top level organizational Mission, Vision, and Core Values.